 Brookings, SD 57006

 Research and Resources

-This is not exhaustive, and many states are doing research related to what is occuring with dicamba systems this year.
+This is not exhaustive, and many states are doing research related to what is occuring with dicamba systems.
 Some materials we have been provided are below.

 PowerPoint presentation for EPA summarizing several research efforts from State Extension programs, July 28, 2017.